Laura Fuentes

 How to Thicken Gluten-Free Gumbo

-It’s important to add the filé powder once the heat has been turned off.
+It's important to add the filé powder once the heat has been turned off.
 Otherwise, it will clump and give the entire dish a bitter flavor.
+You can even sprinkle additional filé powder over your bowl of gumbo, just like you would use salt.

-That being said, if you want to thicken gumbo, you can use either gumbo filé or okra, but not both, this would make the ‘broth’ slimy and too thick.
+Another way to thicken gumbo is to add okra along with the aromatic veggies, but I prefer to leave it out because I'm not a fan of the slimy texture.
+That being said, you can use either gumbo filé or okra, but not both; this would make the 'broth' slimy and too thick.

 large bowl of chicken sausage gumbo with rice